Updated for 2023

 Kids, ages 5-12, are invited to participate in a Kids Fishing Clinic where, dockside, kids will “learn hands-on techniques from the experts.”
 The experience includes the 30-minute clinic as well as a half-day fishing trip.
 On Sundays, kids fish for free after the clinic with the purchase of a full-priced adult ticket.
 Details and booking information are available online.

 You’ll find a 44-acre lake at Laguna Niguel Regional Park.
 The lake is regularly stocked with catfish, bass, and during winter months, trout.
-A fishing license is required for visitors 16 and older.
+A fishing license is required for visitors over 16 years old.
 You’ll also find the park’s 227 acres is a great spot for exploring, picnicking, and spending a day outdoors with your family.

 19700 S. Bloomfield Ave., Cerritos, CA 90703

-Don Knabe Regional County Park is a popular spot for families, because there is so much you can do in one spot.
-In addition to children’s play areas, basketball courts, swimming pools, picnic areas, a skate park, and tennis courts (just to name a few of the amenities), you’ll also find two fishing lakes here.
-The lakes are stocked with rainbow trout during winter and spring and catfish during the summer.
-In addition, you may also reel in largemouth bass, carp, or bluegill among other varieties.
+Don Knabe Community Regional Park is a popular spot for families because there is so much you can do in one spot.
+In addition to children’s play areas, basketball courts, swimming pools, picnic areas, a skate park, and tennis courts (just to name a few of the amenities), you’ll also find two fishing lakes there.

 4060 E. La Palma Ave., Anaheim, CA 92807

 Did you know you could go fishing in Anaheim?
 Well, you can, at Santa Ana River Lakes.
-The lake is stocked every week and is open six days a week – closed on Thursdays for stocking fish.
-Fish species vary by season but include rainbow trout, catfish, bass, tilapia, and more.
-No fishing license required.
+The lakes are stocked every week and are open six days a week — they’re closed on Thursdays for stocking fish.
+Fish species you can find there vary by season but include rainbow trout, catfish, bass, tilapia, and more.
+No fishing license is required.
 Check the website for all the details and prices.

 40824 Big Bear Blvd., Big Bear Lake, CA 92315